d12frosted/elpa-mirror/melpa/mallard-snippets-readme.txt

-;;; Commentary:

-;; Mallard 1.0 yasnippets according to the Mallard 1.0 specification.
+Mallard 1.0 yasnippets according to the Mallard 1.0 specification.